Chondria/SiB/README.md

 1. Clone the repository: `git clone https://github.com/Chondria/SiB.git`
 2. Navigate to the `sandbox` directory: `cd sandbox`
-3. Navigate to the folder for the specific content you are interested in: `cd [content-name]` replace `[content-name]` with the name of the technical content
+3. Navigate to the folder for the specific content you are interested in: `cd [content-name]` replace `[content-name]` with the name of the technical content (This links to the specific repository for that project)
 4. Follow the instructions in the `README.md` file to build and run the example program.

 By following these steps, you can test out the code samples for each Substrate in Bits content and gain a better understanding of the concepts discussed in the series.